ibarak2/Barak-Kaldess-04-12-2022/README.md

-# Welcome
+# About The Project

-This is a mobile responsive weather app created as part of a home task using React.js and AccuWeather APIs.
+This is a fully responsive weather app that created as part of a home task using React.js and AccuWeather APIs.

-## Techs
+## Built With

-some of the techs used: React.js, React Redux, React Router, SCSS, React Toastify and Axios.
+Some of the technologies used: React.js, React Redux, React Router, SCSS, React Toastify and Axios.

 ## Deployment